-Everyone loves a poached egg.
-When done correctly, a poached egg is light and pillowy on the outside yet full of glorious, flowing and flavorful bright yellow yolk on the inside.
-To be totally scrumptious and worthy of the iconic American dish that is the eggs Benedict, a poached egg needs to be done correctly.
-Unfortunately, to make a poached egg at home is frustratingly difficult.
+When done correctly, a poached egg is light and pillowy on the outside and full of gloriously flowing bright yellow yolk on the inside.
+To be totally scrumptious and worthy of the iconic American dish eggs Benedict, a poached egg needs to be prepared correctly, making sure that the yolk isn’t overcooked.
+Unfortunately, making one at home can be frustrating.

-If you’re looking to make some delicious brunch recipes at home, worry no further!
+If you’re looking to make delicious brunch recipes, worry no further.
 We have a handy five-step guide that will have you poaching eggs like a real chef in no time.

 Step 2: Crack the egg into a small bowl.
 You will want to crack your eggs individually and keep them separated.
 Cracking the eggs before your water gets going will allow you to move faster when it’s actually time to cook the egg.

 Step 3: Turn on the heat and bring the water up to temperature.
-You don’t want the water to boil.
-The perfect temperature for poaching an egg is 180 degrees F (or 82 degrees C).
+You don’t want the water to boil; the perfect temperature for poaching an egg is 180 degrees Fahrenheit (or 82 degrees Celsius).
 If you don’t have a kitchen thermometer, 180 degrees is right below a simmer.

 Step 4: Give the water a swirl so there’s a gentle whirlpool.
 As the water is still whirling, carefully drop the egg into the water.

-Step 5: Allow the egg to cook for 2 or 3 minutes, until the whites are set.
+Step 5: Allow the egg to cook for two or three minutes, until the whites are set.
 Using a slotted spoon, carefully remove the egg from the water and drain it on a paper towel.

 The process may sound easy, but poaching an egg perfectly will take a little bit of practice.
-So buy yourself a carton of eggs and get cooking.
-Then you can use all those delicious poached eggs for these amazing egg recipes.
+So, pick up a carton of eggs and get cooking.
+If all else fails, there are so many other — and perhaps easier — ways to cook an egg.